 - Cons: Sparse website with poor user interface; smaller footprint than other car sharing options.

 Is Turo worth it?
 Is Turo safe?
 Every car rental method has its issues and its quirks, but for anyone who just needs a comfortable car for the day or the week or the month, Turo is convenient, affordable, and safe.
 Its wide footprint and variety of rental options, along with its comprehensive insurance plans and robust interface, make it one of the most compelling options out there for any car renter.
-If you do decide to go with Turo as a renter, here’s $25 off your first rental.
+If you do decide to go with Turo as a renter, use our referral link for $25 off your first rental.